tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   df_shopping = pd.read_csv(file_path)
    ```

 * The elbow curve is used to find the best value for `k`.
-A `for-loop` is used to loop 10 times, fitting the k-means model and fetching the `inertia` to create the plot.
+A `for-loop` is used to loop ten times, fitting the k-means model and fetching the `inertia` to create the plot.

   ```python
   inertia = []